WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/quick_start.rst

 And Then?
 ---------

-In the coming pages, you'll learn more about .Commands User Interface, how to filter the log as well as how to add custom commands.
+In the coming pages, you'll learn more about .Command's User Interface, how to filter the log as well as how to add custom commands.